mr-sudo-security/TP-RZ/README.md

 # Practical challenges/badges
+Section that lists challenges that verify the knowledge of the participant based on the target role.
+Multiple platforms will be used, e.g., HTB, PenTest Lab

-- Penetesting Lab (web related/api etc.)
+- Penetesting Lab (web related/api etc.) (TBA)
   - Essentials Badge
   - API Badge
 - Hack the box